shorthouse/RemindMe/README.md

 - Dark theme

 # Features 📱
- - Set one-off or repeat reminders at a specific time and date
+ - Set one-off or repeat reminders at a specified time and date
- - Receive a notification when the reminder fires
+ - Receive a notification when a reminder fires
  - Search, filter, and sort reminders
  - Edit, complete, and delete reminders
  - Automatic updates to reminders when a timezone shift occurs